vatesfr/terraform-provider-xenorchestra/docs/resources/vm.md

 - `cloud_config` (String) The content of the cloud-init config to use.
 See the cloud init docs for more [information](https://cloudinit.readthedocs.io/en/latest/topics/examples.html).
 - `cloud_network_config` (String) The content of the cloud-init network configuration for the VM (uses [version 1](https://cloudinit.readthedocs.io/en/latest/topics/network-config-format-v1.html))
 - `core_os` (Boolean)
+- `cores_per_socket` (Number) The number of cores per socket for the VM's CPU topology.
+This value must evenly divide the total number of CPUs.
+If not set, the VM uses XO/XAPI defaults (typically 1 core per socket).
 - `cpu_cap` (Number)
 - `cpu_weight` (Number)
 - `destroy_cloud_config_vdi_after_boot` (Boolean) Determines whether the cloud config VDI should be deleted once the VM has booted.
 Defaults to `false`.
 If set to `true`, power_state must be set to `Running`.